justland/just-web-react/.changeset/big-students-compete.md

 'react-freedom': major
 ---

-1.0 release with cjs and esm instead of bundled code.
+`react-freedom` first major release.

-The `Editor` is removed from public api as it is not ready.
+The package is changed to do dual CJS and ESM packages.

-Added `testing` with `testHook`.
-It is experimental and may not be needed.
+`Editor` is removed from public api as it is not ready.

 Export `useForwardedRef` hook.